- September 22, 2021

 A “lemon” is a car, truck, utility vehicle, SUV, motorcycle, RV, or other vehicle type that is defective.
 Whether the problem started immediately when you drove the vehicle off the dealership lot or it began many months or even years later, the defect is chronic and ongoing, and a dealership can’t seem to fix it.
+If you’re experiencing such issues, it might be time to consult with adefective vehicle lawyer.
 From windows that don’t work to an engine that stalls, to radio problems or electrical defects, there are many types of problems that can render a vehicle defective.

 California Lemon Law states that your vehicle’s problems must be “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s warranty.
 Nonconformities significantly restrict the vehicle’s:

 There are many defects that could affect the vehicle’s safety, but there is no requirement under the law that the defect must actually endanger you.
 So, if the car has a defect with its automatic seats, the mere fact that they work unpredictably could be enough to be the basis of a lemon law claim.
 If it turns out that you do have a lemon, you can either:

 - have the manufacturer repurchase your vehicle, or

 In some cases, you may also be able to negotiate a cash settlement.
 To find out if you have a lemon law claim, contact the California lemon law lawyers at Neale & Fhima for a free consultation at 888-407-2955.
 Our firm has a 99% record of success in lemon law cases!

 What do lemon laws apply to?

 California lemon laws apply to many different kinds of vehicles including:

 - Motor homes (chassis, chassis cab, and drive train)